 Who is Jon Albert?

-JAJF was inspired by Jill and Jon Albert’s real life story.
-With an M.B.A. and as an executive in the corporate world, Jon found himself, his wife, Jill, and their two young children Jake and Jamie facing Jill’s Stage IV metastatic breast cancer.
-Jill and Jon realized early on in her fight the disease was not just attacking her body, it was also affecting their entire family.
-Two miserable and cruel side effects of cancer were playing out: the children were being robbed of positive time with their Mom and Dad and Jill was afraid her kids would forget her while dreading the fact she would miss the milestones of her children’s development… of their life.
-They decided they needed to treat their family along with the cancer.
-The Alberts knew that for their kids, Jamie and Jake, strong memories of special times together would be their greatest inheritance.
-After seeking the advice of experts in the oncology field and completing extensive research, The Alberts discovered a tremendous unmet need in the cancer community for an organization that specifically focused on supporting families with children who will lose a young parent to cancer.
-There was a need for a holistic, patient-centric and family centered approach to cancer care and to the quality of life during late stage cancer.
-From this notion and inspiration, the Jack & Jill Late Stage Cancer Foundation was born.
+Jack & Jill Late Stage Cancer Foundation was inspired by Jill and Jon Albert’s real life story.
+Jon found himself, his wife, Jill, and their two young children Jake and Jamie facing Jill’s Stage IV metastatic breast cancer.
+Jill and Jon realized early on in Jill’s fight, the disease was not just attacking her body, but it was affecting their entire family.
+Jill and Jon decided they needed to treat their family along with the cancer.
+The Alberts knew that for their kids, strong memories of special times together would be their greatest inheritance.
+From this notion, JAJF was born.
+Jill died a week before Thanksgiving 2006.

-A graduate of Vanderbilt University (Go ‘Dores) and the University of Florida (Go Gators!) where he achieved his master’s in business, Jon began his career with Frito-Lay.
+A native of Tampa, a graduate of Vanderbilt and the University of Florida where he achieved his master’s in business, Jon began his career with Frito-Lay.
 Jon moved to Atlanta in 1989 to establish and launch the GA operations for PageNet which grew into a wonderful success story.
-Jon also had the unique opportunity to serve as a director of the Atlanta Committee for the Olympic Games (ACOG—-a $1.8 billion start-up).
+He then had the unique opportunity to serve as a Director for The Atlanta Committee for the Olympic Games (ACOG—-a $1.8 billion start-up).
 After The Olympics, Jon became President of the Builder Division of Apex Supply which was bought by The Home Depot years later.

 Does JAJF treat military families?